 The hotel has a tea room, where, as well as having magnificent sea views, guests are able to browse display cabinets of curios and kitsch-like wonders inspired by the amazing Whitby Museum.
 Both the tea room and the tapas and cocktail bar in the basement are available for private hire.

 There are great books and films and free internet access in the library.

 Prices start from £86 a night.
 Breakfast is a 'picnic in bed' hamper.
 Contact them for mid-week discounts and details of La Rosa Campsite Extraordinaire!

 Want to write in a review?
 Share your thoughts and experiences of this accommodation with us.
 Please keep any criticism polite.
 Resolve problems, if you have them, directly with the owners.
-I will remove any comments that are personal, inflammatory or speculative.
+We will not publish any comments that are personal, inflammatory or speculative.
 Keep it factual.
-Thank You!.
+Thank You!